tothpeter/.dotfiles/README.md

 #### Fixup commit for the selected commit

-Right click on a commit > Custom Actions > Fixup.
+In SourceTree: Right click on a commit > Custom Actions > Fixup.
 It will create a fixup commit for the selected commit using the files added to staging.

 Create a new SourceTree custom action